spl/baby/recipes/baby-marrow.md

   into his mouth, he may not be very successful at actually eating it, but he may still be able to extract some of the juice and get those nutrients as well as the taste.
+* It's easy to rinse off the vegetable after the baby drops it on the floor.

 ## Preparation